 - keplerjs:ui define the base User Interface

-In addition, these packages show content with a better look and allow the data entry by users:
+All this set of base packages can be included in a single hit by installing the meta-package keplerjs:base, probably your starting case study will need only this package.
+In addition, these plugin packages show content with a better look and allow the data entry by users:

 - keplerjs:theme include custom CSS styles icons and images

-The Kepler plugin packages provide useful features for your Kepler application.
-A plugin package only need to make your own package depend on keplerjs:core or others plugins if needed.
+The Kepler plugins packages provide useful pluggable features for your Kepler application.
+A plugin package only need to make your own package depend on keplerjs:core or others plugins if needed, it is simply a standard Meteor package that contains a file plugin.js that defines the UI structure, custom settings and others configurations for the Kepler environment.
+The dependencies between plugins are defined in the classic package.js file, as is the case for Meteor packages.